Lyapunov coefficients for Hopf bifurcations in systems with piecewise smooth nonlinearity: Planar normal form case with absolute values

-More specifically, the question is whether one can smoothen the vector field in such a way that the sign of the {resulting} first Lyapunov coefficient is the same as that of the non-smooth one, $\sigma_{_\#}$, in all cases.
-We shall prove that this is not possible \emph{without using the formula for $\sigma_{_\#}$} -- {with the help of} this formula we can find suitable smoothening.
+More specifically, the question is whether one can smooth the vector field in such a way that the sign of the {resulting} first Lyapunov coefficient is the same as that of the nonsmooth one, $\sigma_{_\#}$, in all cases.
+We shall prove that this is not possible \emph{without using the formula for $\sigma_{_\#}$} ---with the help of this formula we can find suitable smoothing.

-Clearly, non-convex approximations of the absolute value $|\cdot|$ can change criticality compared to the non-smooth case (see Figure \ref{3_Cases}).
+Clearly, nonconvex approximations of the absolute value $|\cdot|$ can change criticality compared to the nonsmooth case (see Figure \ref{3_Cases}).
 More generally, we have the following.